 - Address: 3229 NW Pittock Dr, Portland.

 - Note: There is a free shuttle from the number 20 bus stop.

 For half a century, the Portland Singing Christmas Tree has been entertaining crowds with its choir performances, dance shows and cinematic living nativity.

 A family tradition for many in Portland, not to be missed by visitors either.

 Getting Around Portland in Winter

-It is strongly advised to leave the car at home while taking part in Portland’s holiday events but that’s not a stress in the city when there are so many public transport options.
+It is strongly advised to leave the car at home while enjoying Christmas in Portland but that’s not a stress in the city when there are so many public transport options.

 The city of the four Ts – trail, tram, trolley and trains!
 TriMet rides are $2.50 for up to 2.5 hours.

 You can expect rain, clouds and sunny spells in Portland in December.
 Lows of 26 Fahrenheit versus highs of 50.
 There is more rain than snow so pack a decent waterproof raincoat and shoes.
 When it does snow (we experienced the tail-end of a freak storm) it does not lie for long, turning to city sludge quickly.